 Note: This herb thins the blood, so do not take it if you are on a blood thinner like Coumadin.

-Glutathione: Best Food Sources -- There are none, but sulfur foods (cruciferous vegetables), N-acetyl cysteine (NAC), lipoic acid and whey protein are pre-cursors.
+Glutathione: Best Food Sources -- There are none, but sulfur foods (cruciferous vegetables), N-acetyl cysteine (NAC), lipoic acid and bioactive whey protein (also called denatured whey protein) are pre-cursors.
 Glutathione is a protein produced by the liver and can be purchased in supplement form -- look for L-Glutathione.
 Most often used for: Defending the body against cigarette smoke, alcohol, chemotherapy and radiation damage, helps detoxify heavy metals, is used in anti-aging, and is good for blood and liver disorders.

 Green Tea: Best Food Sources -- The green tea leaves themselves.
 Most often used for: Fluoride supplement, stomach and skin cancers, insect bites, immune system booster, hepatitis, high triglycerides, and Crohn's disease.